openxla/community/rfcs/20230505-benchmarking-strategy.md

 - **\[P2\]** Microbenchmarks

-We will focus on high-level “black box” metrics that do not require compiler instrumentation and can thus be collected for 3rd party compilers as well.
-These can be implemented on either a framework- or OS-level.
+We will focus on high-level “black box” metrics that do not require compiler instrumentation and can thus be collected for third-party compilers as well.

 The design will support "compiler-level benchmarks" that take as input StableHLO, and "framework-level benchmarks", which take as input programs